Kerala Police: Law and Order

+Kerala Police using a water cannon while maintaining law and order during a protest march.
-The Law and Order Wing, also known as the General Executive, is the uniformed division of the Kerala Police and serves as its primary operational arm.
-Officers in this wing are deployed at the district, city, and local police station levels.
-They wear standard police uniforms and are often the first point of contact between the public and the police system.central role in everyday policing duties such as patrolling, crime investigation, crowd control, traffic management, responding to emergencies, and conducting routine law enforcement operations.

-Office of the ADGP, Law and Order
+The Law and Order Wing, also known as the General Executive Branch, is the uniformed operational wing of the Kerala Police and its primary arm for everyday policing.
+It is responsible for patrolling, crime prevention and investigation, traffic management, crowd control, emergency response, and maintenance of law and order.
+The wing is headed by an Additional Director General of Police (Law and Order), with headquarters in Thiruvananthapuram, and functions under the State Police Chief.
+It is organised into police zones, ranges, districts, subdivisions, and police stations.
+The incumbent ADGP (Law and Order) is P. Vijayan, IPS.

-The Additional Director General of Police, Law and Order (ADGP L&O) is the head of the law and order wing of the Kerala Police, with its headquarters in Thiruvananthapuram.
-As a key component of the state police, the ADGP L&O oversees the overall supervision and administration of police zones, ranges, and district police, ensuring effective law and order maintenance throughout Kerala.
-The ADGP L&O is responsible for the day-to-day operations of local police, including police station functions, patrolling, crime prevention and detection, law and order maintenance, and traffic management.
-The ADGP L&O functions under the State Police Chief and reports to him.

 Police zones

 The state of Kerala is divided into two police zones: South Zone and North Zone.
 Each zone is headed by an Inspector General of Police (IGP).
 The headquarters of the South Zone is at Nandavanam in Thiruvananthapuram district and the North Zone is at Nadakkavu in Kozhikode.
 The zone is further divided into ranges, with each police range encompassing several police districts.
 There are four police ranges in total: Thiruvananthapuram Range, Ernakulam Range, Thrissur Range, and Kannur Range.
 Kannur Range and Thrissur Range comes under North Zone, whereas Ernakulam Range and Thiruvananthapuram Range comes under South Zone.